Los Angeles Hit and Run Defense Lawyer

 If you believe that the prosecutors and police cannot prove that you were the car's driver at the time of the accident, then this is something you need to discuss with a solid defense attorney and decide your strategy moving forward.
 There is no set strategy in every hit-and-run case.

 These are fluid situations that depend on how you proceed.
 I know that dealing with it yourself is not a good idea and can end in disaster for you and your family.
 Without proper legal representation, you could face severe penalties, including imprisonment and a criminal record.
-Make sure you have an attorney by your side to ensure your rights are protected and to mitigate these potential consequences.
+Ensure you have an attorney by your side to protect your rights and mitigate potential consequences.

 In choosing the right attorney, you should sit down with the attorney face to face and get a feel of their “bedside manner,” so to speak.
 In other words, is this someone you want representing your interests with the judge and prosecutor?
 If you like them, the judge and prosecutor probably will.
-If they come off as abrasive or rude, they are probably that way in court.
-Like anything in life, there are good and bad ones…this goes for attorneys.
+If they come across as abrasive or rude, they are likely to be that way in court.
+Like anything in life, there are both good and bad attorneys.
 Remember, you have the power to choose who represents you.

 Last, I would ensure that the attorney you are considering hiring frequently appears in the courthouse where your case is pending.
-If they are there all the time, then they will know what to do, who to talk to, and how to get you the best possible result.
+If they are available all the time, then they will know what to do, who to talk to, and how to achieve the best possible result for you.

 California Laws on Hit-and-Run Cases

-If you have hit the property, the critical thing that you have to do is to make sure that the property owner is given your contact information (name, driver's license, and insurance) before you leave the scene.
+If you have hit the property, the critical thing to do is ensure that the property owner is given your contact information, including your name, driver's license, and insurance details, before you leave the scene.
 Suppose someone is yelling, screaming, and threatening you at the scene of an accident.
 In that case, you can go for safety and immediately call 911, report the accident, and tell them you left the scene because the other party is a nut and you fear for your protection.
-The prosecutor will not prosecute this scenario because they know you have a built-in defense.
+The prosecutor will not prosecute this scenario because they are aware that you have a built-in defense.

-According to California Vehicle Code § 20001, a driver that gets into an accident that results in injury or death must stop and meet specific requirements such as exchange of information as to name, insurance, and address.
+According to California Vehicle Code § 20001, a driver who gets into an accident that results in injury or death must stop and meet specific requirements, such as exchanging information regarding name, insurance, and address.
 California Vehicle Code 20002 covers misdemeanor hit-and-run cases.
 If you fail to meet the requirements outlined in the vehicle code, you may be charged with a hit and run.
 Once found guilty of hit and run, clearing your criminal record without the services of a hit and run lawyer in Encino, CA, will be next to impossible.
 These laws are in place to ensure the safety and well-being of all parties involved in an accident.

 To be found guilty of a hit and run, the burden of proof is on the prosecutor to prove beyond a reasonable doubt that you were involved in the accident, that you knew an accident occurred, that you knew someone was injured/killed, or that the accident was of such a nature that it would be probable that someone would be injured/killed; and that you failed to meet the requirements above.